 - Business center, self service, two complimentary computers and one printer

 - Elevator, two elevators available that go to all floors

 - 24-hour front desk

 - Concierge, at front desk

 - Cable satellite television, flat Screen LCD television in all rooms

-- Parking for physically challenged, 24-our, nominal fee
+- Parking for the physically challenged nominal fee $35 plus tax per night

 - Ice/vending machines